 Where a community believes it could help to make an improvement, it will be able to request that the public body takes part in a process to improve that outcome.

-Communities might use the Act to discuss with service providers how they could better meet the needs of people who use that service, to offer volunteers to support a service or even propose to take over the delivery of the service themselves.
+Communities can use the process to discuss with service providers how they could better meet the needs of people who use that service, to offer volunteers to support a service or even propose to take over the delivery of the service themselves.

 So if I want to influence what Argyll and Bute Council does, is this how I should contact you?